 possible German support for Italy in North Africa. in return for Italian military assistance against France and Great Britain if need be after the occupation of Czechoslovakia.
-Hitler hoped Italy would draw troops from the Maginot line, and also hoped that the Italian Navy would engage the Royal Navy in the Mediterranean.
-(1) Mussolini was not prepared to eo along completely with Mitler, and on this, and other points, the career diplomats and senior officers of the High Command became worried, since military planning was passed the first stage and now into the phase of minute planning, to the extent that Hitler would new have to gear all his diplomatic manosuvres to fit military scheme.
+Hitler hoped Italy would draw trapps from the Maginot line, and also hoped that the Italian Navy would enpage the Royal Navy in the Mediterraneen.
+(1) Mussolini was not prepared to go along completely with Mitler, and on this, and other points, the career diplomate and senior officers of the High Command became worried. since militery planning was passed the first stage and now into the phase of minute planning, to the extent that Hitler would now have to gear all his diplomatic manoeuvres to fit military scheme.
 Here lay considerable danger - of the situation escalating beyond Hitler's control. this point that Hitler took a very finely calculated risk, but he was absolutely convinced he was right.
-There were the moments of doubt. when the Royal Navy mobilised on 27th September. of the harrassing visit from Admiral Reeder and the murmurs from the High Command. and the awareness that public opinion in Germany was definitely against war. the half-fear that he might have to climb down.
-The final outcome has been related many times - of how Chamberlain rose to Hitler's bait. was the touch of genius.
+There were the moments of doubt, when the Royal Nevy mobilised on 27th September, of the harrassing visit from Admiral Reeder and the murmurs from the High Command, and the awareness that public opinion in Germany was definitely against war.
+There was the helf-fear that he might have to climb down.
+The final outcome has been related many times - of how Chamberlain rose to Hitler's bait.
+This was the touch of genius.

-After Munich the final liquidation of Czechoslovakia was to be executed with the same maticulous skill.
+After Munich the final liquidation of Czechoslovakia was to be executed with the same meticulous skill.
 Again there was to be the same careful political handling backed by resolute military directives.
-On 11th November Goring called for care, as did Consul Druffel in Pressburg on 15th November to Moarmann in Barlin.
-(1) and a military directive of 17th December called for 'neaceful liquidation'.
-(2) Hitler had no married.
+On 11th November Goring called for care, as did Consul Druffel in Pressburg on 15th November to Wasmann in Berlin, (1) and a military directive of 17th December called for 'neaceful liquidation'.(2) Hitler had no worries.
 His calculations and methods had all proved themselves.
-Germany applauded him. but many had been morried lest the western allies had stood their oround. period shows how completely shrouded in power Hitler was and how wast was the cap of communication with his people. despite the propaganda and the active participation of thousands; this phenomenon was to realise itself more so in the following year and during war. of how Hitler was completely apparate from his people in terms of a community of spirit, vet holding the power of life and death over them. and still able to convince them by every specious means possible of the rightness of his There was this very marked psychological gap between his major policies.
-Germany's problems. and Hitler the fanatical Nazi. the contagious, malignant evil-doer.
-Perhaps unconsciously many Germans had made a personal decision on the question of 'means' and 'ends', and their sthical relationship.
-The fanatical Nazi supporters, the regular attenders at the Nuremberg autumn rallies made no such decision. millions though Hitler was precariously balanced in a system of the 'lasser of evils'.
-Among many there was emerging the tragic spectre of fatalism, of a destiny beyond their control, and of subordination to it. the high-water mark of German fascism.
-By October.
-1938 Hitler had already made his preparations, not only for the final dismemberment of Slovakia. but also for Poland, Memel and the Corridor.
+Germany appleuded him, but many had been worried lest the western allies had stood their ground. period shows how completely shrouded in sower Hitler was and how vast was the gap of communication with his people, despite the propaganda and the active participation of thousands; this phenomenon was to realise itself more so in the following year and during war, of how Hitler was completely separate from his people in terms of a community of spirit, yet holding the power of life and death over them, and still able to convince them by every specious means possible of the rightness of his There was this very marked psychological gap between his major policies, Germany's problems, and Mitler the fenetical Nezi, the contagious, malignant evil-doer.
+Perhaps unconsciously many Germans had made a personal decision on the question of 'means' and 'ends', and their ethical relationship.
+The fanatical Nazi supporters, the regular attenders at the Nuremberg autumn rallies made no such decision. millions though Hitler was precariously balanced in a system of the 'lesser of evils'.
+Among many there was emerging the tragic spectre of fatalism, of a destiny beyond their control, and of subordination to it.
+This was the high-water mark of German fascism.
+By Ostober, 1938 Hitler had already made his preparations, not only for the final dismemberment of Slovakia, but also for Poland, Memel and the Corridor.
 The flank had to be secured